 - Tickets, newspaper cuttings, paper clutter.
 You could consolidate it all into a scrapbook or scan/take photos and make a digital scrapbook.
 Or at the very least, save them all together in a well-labelled box.

-What I recommend for the kids sentimental things, you know, special artwork they have created, awards from school, sports trophies and the whatnot.
+What I recommend for the kid’s sentimental items, you know, special artwork they have created, awards from school, sports trophies and the whatnot.
 Each child gets a box and they are allowed to keep whatever they wish BUT it must all fit in the box.

 Vagrant Types Of Clutter